• Car Accidents

 The requirements also may vary depending on the state in which you work.

-Here in Missouri, any company operating in the construction industry, regardless of its size, must offer insurance to their employees in case of an injury or death.
+Here in Missouri, any company operating in the construction industry, regardless of its size, must offer insurance to its employees in case of an injury or death.

 Related: What are the requirements for workers’ compensation in Missouri?